 How To Select The Best Bird Seed For Cardinals

-Birders looking to attract a variety of wild birds will typically choose a bird feed mix with a variety of ingredients.
-However, purchasing bird feed that mainly contains the seeds that cardinals love will keep these faithful birds flocking to your feeders.
+Birders looking to attract a variety of wild birds will typically choose a bird feed mix with a variety of bird seed ingredients.
+However, purchasing bird feed that mainly contains the bird food seeds that cardinals love will keep these faithful birds flocking to your feeders.

 Overall, I would advise you to go with a cardinal bird seed mix that has high nutritional value.

-Ensure the mix is packed with ingredients that the birds love to reduce the chances of your cardinals getting overshadowed by other wild birds.
+Ensure the bird seed mix is packed with ingredients that the birds love to reduce the chances of your cardinals getting overshadowed by other wild birds.

 How To Attract Cardinals To Your Yard

-Now that you have the right mix of bird feed, how do you attract these naturally shy birds to your yard?
+Now that you have the right mix of bird seed, how do you attract these naturally shy birds to your yard?

-A good strategy to attract cardinals is to use feeders that they can feed on as naturally as possible.
+A good strategy to attract cardinals is to use feeders that they can feed on their bird seed mix as naturally as possible.
 In the wild, cardinals eat facing forward.
 Packing all that delicious, nutritious feed into a feeder that would force them to twist their bodies will only deter them from using it.

-Cardinals also prefer to perch as they feed, so consider investing in a feeder with a large platform where they can land.
+Cardinals also prefer to perch as they feed on these bird seed mix so consider investing in a Cardinal feeder with a large platform where they can land.
 Avoid feeders with small perches and small feeding ports.
 I recommend using tray feeders and platform feeders or simply tossing the feed on the ground.

 Northern cardinals are larger than songbirds and prefer feeding areas where they can easily access drinking and bathing water.
-You can use this to your advantage by providing a consistent supply of fresh, clean water and plenty of food.
+You can use this to your advantage by providing northern cardinals with a consistent supply of fresh, clean water and plenty of food.

 A friend who is an advanced birder recommends adding a mister or dripper to your water source.

-This creates the illusion of a water source which is especially attractive to cardinals who are used to living in warm conditions.
+This creates the illusion of a water source which is especially attractive to cardinals who live in warm conditions.
 I haven’t tried it yet, but I’ll bring an update with the results.

-Provide a cardinal-friendly environment in your yard by planting varied layers that will ensure these birds have a thick cover.
+Provide a cardinal-friendly environment for backyard birds in your yard, like the lovely cardinals, by planting varied layers to ensure these birds have a thick cover.